Harm Reduction

 Why do we need harm reduction?

-Harm reduction saves lives.
-It’s widely accepted that using drugs and alcohol can be deadly.
-But most people don’t realize how many of those deaths could be avoided.
+Harm reduction saves lives and can also improve the quality of life.
+It’s widely accepted that using alcohol and illicit drugs can be deadly.
+But with a harm reduction approach, many of those deaths can be avoided.

 For example, there is a rescue medication (naloxone, brand name Narcan) that can reverse opioid overdose.
 Tens of thousands of lives can saved if this medication becomes more widely available and understood.